AVOID GOING OUT OF BUSINESS – 10 STEPS TO AVOIDING BANKRUPTCY

 - Have you tried billboard advertising?

 How about marketing on movie theater screens?
-I’ve only scratched the surface on what you should be looking at in forming a Customer Acquisition Plan.
+I’ve only scratched the surface of what you should look at when forming a customer acquisition plan.

 Step 4 – Don’t Be Your Customers ‘Bank’

-When Michael Dell, Founder, and CEO of Dell Computer, started his business, he was a student in college.
-The timing was early in the life of the personal computer and about the only company that sold them was IBM.
-They were very expensive.
-The electronic components that made up a PC were commonly available through Taiwanese companies.
-How to build a PC from these parts was well known, but few if any were doing so.
-Michael Dell decided he would contract with a Taiwan company to buy and assemble most of the computer and ship the partial assemblies to him for final manufacture and shipment to customers.
+When Michael Dell, founder and CEO of Dell Computer, started his business, he was a college student.
+The timing was early in the life of the personal computer, and the company that sold them was IBM.
+They were costly.
+The electronic components of a PC are commonly available through Taiwanese companies.
+How to build a PC from these parts was well known, but only some, if any, were doing so.
+Michael Dell decided he would contract a Taiwanese company to buy and assemble most of the computers and ship the partial assemblies to him for final manufacturing and shipment to customers.

 But Michael had a problem.
 He had no money.
-So Michael cut a deal with the Taiwanese suppliers to pay them 60-90 days after they shipped to Michael.
-He then advertised through word of mouth initially and found his first customers.
+So Michael cut a deal with the Taiwanese suppliers to pay them 60–90 days after they shipped to Michael.
+He then initially initially advertised through word of mouth and first customers.
 When they ordered, Michael quickly charged their card as soon as the products shipped.
-Because he collected his customers’ money BEFORE he had to pay his suppliers, he always had a positive cash flow balance!
-He was able to Avoid Going Out of Business by never having debt!
+Because he collected his customers’ money before he had to pay his suppliers, he always had a positive cash flow balance!
+He was able to avoid going out of business by never having debt!

 How Do You Get Paid for Your Product or Service?

 If you’re like most businesses, you buy the product you are going to sell from your supplier on 30-day payment terms.
-Therefore, you must pay your supplier 30 days AFTER they ship it to you.
-If you’re a small business with little credit history, you likely have to pay Cash for shipment.
-How long does it sit on your shelve before you sell it?
+So, you’ll need to pay your supplier 30 days after they ship it to you.
+You will likely have to pay cash for a shipment if you’re a small business with little credit history.
+How long does it sit on your shelf before you sell it?
 Ten days?
 Thirty days?
 Sixty days?
 Ninety days?

 You are the opposite of Michael Dell.
 You have to raise the cash to fund your business.
 This type of money is usually costly.
-Likely you will pull it out of your savings.
-Alternately, you may borrow against your credit card or home (Yikes!).
-If you’re lucky you can get a business loan from a bank – but likely at a high-interest rate (Yikes Again!).
+You will likely pull it out of your savings.
+Alternatively, you may borrow against your credit card or home (yikes!).
+If you’re lucky, you can get a business loan from a bank, but likely at a high interest rate (yikes again!).

 Be Like Michael Dell

-I say, if possible, don’t be a bank!
+I say, don’t be a bank!
 Be like Michael Dell.
-Reach out to suppliers who can give you 30, 60 or 90-day payment terms.
-Often its worth paying them a little bit more for the product if you can get longer terms.
-Let your suppliers be your Bank!
-If your business is a SaaS (Software as a Service) or Consulting type company, CHARGE BEFORE YOU DELIVER!
-For example, if you are going to do an Advertising Campaign for July, bill them in June specifying payment is due in full no later than June 20th.
-That give you ten days to reach out to them if they haven’t paid and to fill that time slot with another waiting client if they don’t.
+Contact suppliers who still need to pay 30, 60, or 90-day payment terms.
+Often, it’s worth paying them more for the product if you can get longer terms.
+Let your suppliers be your bank!
+If your business is a SaaS (software as a service) or consulting-type company, charge before you deliver!
+For example, if you are going to do an advertising campaign for July, you can bill them in June, specifying payment is due in full no later than June 20th.
+That gives you ten days to reach out to them if they haven’t paid and to fill that time slot with another waiting client if they don’t.
 When they don’t pay, you don’t work.

-When you do your Customer Acquisition Plan correctly, you pop in the next waiting client into their slot.
+When you correctly do your customer acquisition plan, you pop the next waiting client into their slot.
 If your fees are under $5K, require your clients to pay by credit card.
-When you are a services business, charge their card ten days before their appointment.
-Just be sure to specify that you will do that in your Terms of Service.
-Most consulting or services type business it takes days or weeks to fill a time slot.
-Once a client has booked a time slot, it’s usually impossible for you to fill it with another paying customer quickly.
-If a client cancels or doesn’t show, don’t make it your financial problem.
+When you are a service business, charge their card ten days before their appointment.
+Please specify in your Terms of Service that you will do that.
+For most consulting or service-type companies, it takes days or weeks to fill a time slot.
+It takes days or weeks for most consulting or service-type businesses.
+Once a client has booked a time slot, filling it with another paying customer usually requires more time quickly.
+If a client cancels or doesn’t show up, don’t make it your financial problem.
 If you can fill the slot with another client, integrity says you should refund their money and let them know why.

 Step 5 – Survey Your Customers Satisfaction

 What is your customer’s opinion of your business?
-If you said “They love us” or anything similar, why do you think that?
+If you said, “They love us” or anything similar, why do you think that?
 Is your business growing 10%+ per month every month?
 No?
-Then your customers likely don’t love you as much as you might think!
+Then, your customers likely love you less than you might think!

-I propose you need to find out the “Why” or “Why Not” to this question.
-If you are a business today, online or brick and mortar, you should have a process by which you are collecting all of your customers’ email addresses.
-If not – START TODAY!
+I propose you discover the “why” or “why not” to this question.
+If you are a business today, online or brick-and-mortar, you should have a process by which you collect all of your customers’ email addresses.
+If not, start today.

-You need to do a Customer Satisfaction Survey.
-What I am going to recommend will ideally involve your website guru.
-Although I understand that this may not be possible, so you can do the same thing with a postcard or even a postcard-sized handout.
+It would be best if you did a customer satisfaction survey.
+What I recommend will ideally involve your website guru.
+Although I understand this may not be possible, I can do the same thing with a postcard or even a handout.

-At the top of this website, email, postcard or handout, write “Customer Satisfaction Survey.”.
-Under that write “Thank you for your business!
-At [Insert Business Name] we would like to know the Top 3 Reasons, you honor us with your business!”.
+At the top of this website, email, postcard,, or handout, write “Customer Satisfaction Survey.”.
+Under that, write, “Thank you for your business!
+At [Insert Business Name], we would like to know the top 3 reasons to honor us with your business.”.
 Please check UP TO 3 REASONS BELOW.
-Thank you in advance for helping us learn how to serve you better!“.
+Thank you in advance for helping us learn how to serve you better.“.

 Reasons Your Customers Buy From You

-Now write down the nine reason “you” think your customers buy from you.
-Add a tenth that is titled “Other” with a lined space that allows the user to insert a few words.
+Write down the nine reasons “you” think your customers buy from you.
+Add a tenth titled “Other” with a lined space, allowing the user to insert a few words.
 I’ve shown an example list below.

-If you want to increase your conversion rate (the number of people who will fill out the form), add a Reward to the bottom.
-Keep it simple.
-It can be a 10% off your next purchase of $100 or more.
-It can be that for every 100 people that complete the survey you will make a $100 donation to a local charity.
+If you want to increase your conversion rate (the number of people who will fill out the form), add a reward at the bottom.
+Please keep it simple.
+It can be 10% off your next purchase of $100 or more.
+For every 100 people who complete the survey, you will make a $100 donation to a local charity.
 Pick something that will have some “value” to your customers.
 I like the local charity angle for increased conversion.
-It sets you up for a followup email a month or so later showing a snapshot of your check to the local charity.
+It sets you up for a follow-up email a month or so later showing a snapshot of your check to the local charity.
 Example:

-Now you have the “real” top 3 reasons your customers buy from you.
-There’s a pretty good chance your “Why’s” were not your customers Why’s.
-Ideally, all nine of the reasons you listed are important to growing your business.
-Now you know where you need to focus “getting better” at those things on your list that you need to improve on.
-The number ten blank may even open your eyes to something relevant to your customers that you didn’t even realize.
-Now that you know to take advantage of that and promote it.
-Bottom line – you are no longer guessing why your customers buy from you.
+Now you have the “real” top 3 reasons, there is good chance your “whys” were not your customers buy from you.
+There’s a pretty good chance your “whys” were not your customer’s whys.
+Ideally, all nine reasons you listed are essential to growing your business.
+Now you know where you need to focus on “getting better” at those things on your list that you need to improve on.
+The number-ten blank may even open your eyes to something relevant to your customers that you didn’t even realize.
+Now that you know how to take advantage of that and promote it, you are no longer guessing why your customers buy from you.

-Not guessing is critical if you want to keep growing your business as fast as possible and Avoid Going Out of Business.
+Not guessing is critical to keep growing your business as fast as possible and avoid going out of business.

 Survey Example